Every other day in Florida, a baby dies from suffocation while sleeping unsafely.

 The First Year of a Baby’s Life Is Critical

-- While babies develop differently, most can lift their heads at 4 months – and by 5 or 6 months, they have mastered head control and can roll over in both directions thanks to stronger neck and arm muscles.
+- While babies develop differently, most can lift their heads at 4 months old – and by 5 or 6 months, they have mastered head control and can roll over in both directions thanks to stronger neck and arm muscles.

 - As more information becomes available, we must change old practices and beliefs to keep babies safe while sleeping.